 Why Tyrell Johnson wrote a post-apocalyptic story set in the Yukon wilderness

 In a northern area of the Yukon, a cluster of people struggle to survive a frozen landscape in a post-apocalyptic time.
 North America is ravaged by nuclear war and a flu pandemic.
 Trust is rare, and kindness is even more so.
 This is the world we enter in Tyrell Johnson's debut novel, The Wolves of Winter.
 At the centre of this frozen world is a heroic young woman, Lynn McBride, who has to learn to hunt and trap to make it in this relentlessly unforgiving place.
+This segment originally aired on March 5, 2018.

 Setting the scene